goodproblems/remark-mdx-math-enhanced/README.md

 ## Notes

-1. This plugin expects you to define your own `Math` component which will handle rendering.
+- This plugin expects you to define your own `Math` component which will handle rendering.
 For an example implementation of a `<Math/>` component using [Katex](http://katex.org) see [examples/Math.js](https://github.com/goodproblems/remark-mdx-math-enhanced/tree/master/examples/Math.js)

-2. Rendering math at runtime instead of compile time means browsers have to do more work.
+- Rendering math at runtime instead of compile time means that client-side JS is required, and browsers have to do a fair bit more work.
 Accordingly, this plugin should only be used in cases where dynamic math (i.e. math with JS expressions inside) is actually required

 ## Install